DanielHearn/danielhearn.github.io/src/blog/content/blog/death_valley/index.md

 ### Official Description

-Death Valley is a pocket-sized, push-your-luck, tableau-building game for 1-2 players, with each traveler striving to assemble the best mix of cards in their journey and scrapbook in order to win the game.
-Designed by Kevin Ellenburg.
+_Death Valley is a pocket-sized, push-your-luck, tableau-building game for 1-2 players, with each traveler striving to assemble the best mix of cards in their journey and scrapbook in order to win the game.
+Designed by Kevin Ellenburg._

 ### Components

-Death valley like other Button Shy Games, consists of 18 cards with only one side with gameplay content.
+Death valley like other Button Shy Games, consists of 18 cards though Death Valley only has one side with gameplay content.
 Each card has great art based on the real life aspect of Death Valley it represents along with the card name, number of stars (points), tableau mechnic, card type, and details on the real aspect of the card.

 ![Death Valley card example](./death_card.jpg)